Do you remember Nikko Garden, the Chop Suey House or Snow White Laundry and Cleaners? Meet Anchorage's pioneer family, the Kimura's in this edition.

 Are you reading this because some very nice person shared this with you?

 Good.
-But you now you’ll want to read every edition.
+But now you’ll want to read every edition.
 Right?
 Go ahead, it’s free.
 And when you join, you’ll also receive a free Alaska book.
 Now that’s a great deal.

 Chop Suey House